livecycle/preevy/site/docs/roadmap.md

 ## Plugins

 A plugin system is planned for `preevy` providing a way to expand the preview environment with more functionality.
+Here are a few examples:
+- A plugin that automatically adds Livecycle's SDK to every preview environment created using `preevy`.
-For example, a plugin for providing a web-terminal for the inner containers; A plugin for REST API calls (like [Hopscotch](https://hoppscotch.io/) or [Postman](https://www.postman.com/)); etc.
+- A plugin for providing a web-terminal for the inner containers;
+- A plugin for REST API calls (like [Hopscotch](https://hoppscotch.io/) or [Postman](https://www.postman.com/));

 ## Security